stevegrunwell/php-namespaces/slides/autoloading-example.md

 Note:

-Using an autoloader essentially tells PHP "here's how to find the code, automatically pull it in when I need it."
+Using an autoloader essentially tells PHP "here's how to find the code, please pull it in when I need it."

-generateUuid function from earlier: we don't need to have this series require_once statements because the UUID package uses namespaces and populates its 'autoload' property in composer.json.
+generate_uuid() function from earlier: we don't need to have this series require_once statements because the UUID package uses namespaces and populates its 'autoload' property in composer.json.